-The computing industry is a rapidly growing and ever-changing field.
+The information and communication technology industry is a rapidly growing and ever-changing field.
 Students will learn basic skills that will serve as the foundation of their knowledge.
 The workforce will require them to use these skills and adapt them to various specialties.
-As seen in Table 1.1, the computing workforce is equally competitive as it is abundant in opportunities for upward mobility (MDES, 2018).
+As seen in Table 1.1, the information and communication technology workforce is equally competitive as it is abundant in opportunities for upward mobility (MDES, 2013).